 If you are a snorer, you might be tempted to not take it too seriously.
 But if you don’t, you need to be prepared for potentially serious consequences.
 And here we’re not just talking about the risks related to sleep apnea.
 Although these are serious, they are not the only risks related to your snoring.
 The sound itself can be so disruptive of your sleep and the sleep of those around you, that it can lead to serious consequences.
 In fact, a new survey shows that perhaps as much as one in six people surveyed considered leaving their spouse over snoring, and many others have engaged in violence as a result of snoring.

-This insight comes from a market survey conducted in the UK.
+While many say that snoring is the third leading cause of divorce, there is little evidence to support the claim.
+That one in six considered leaving a partner over snoring comes from a market survey conducted in the UK.
 It’s not an authoritative study, nor is it necessarily local to us here in Denver, but the survey’s findings are likely not far off the experience of snorers and their spouses here.

 The survey included a nationwide sample of 1500 people in relationships.
 It found that 78% of couples included at least one snorer.
 The nonsnoring partner reported serious consequences.
 In the survey, 14% said that their partner’s snoring completely deprives them of sleep.
 Others try to find remedies like moving to a spare room (19%) or a child’s room (about 5%) to get better sleep.